gwu-libraries/DigOp/README.md

         create Database Production;

-3. Create Database user while changing user1 with a different username and pass1 with a different password
+3. Create Database user while changing user with a different username and pass with a different password

-        CREATE USER 'user1'@'localhost' IDENTIFIED BY 'pass1';
+        CREATE USER 'user'@'localhost' IDENTIFIED BY 'pass';

 4. Assign the privileges to user